Leave this site

 3.8 Only practitioners who have undertaken the safety awareness training from Kent Police via www.communityspeedwatch.org may participate in roadside speed checks.
 Refresher training will be delivered at the discretion of the CSW Manager if required.

-3.9 For safety, speed check sites are only located in correctly signed 20, 30 or 40 mph speed limits, and as part of the session pre-checks signage is to be checked to ensure that there is no obstruction due to foliage/dirt/damage/misalignment
+3.9 For safety, speed check sites are only located in correctly signed 20, 30 or 40 mph speed limits, and as part of the session pre-checks signage is to be checked to ensure that there is no obstruction due to foliage/dirt/damage/misalignment.
+Pre-use checks of equipment are also required to ensure the accuracy of the device recording.

 3.11 For safety, Speedwatch practitioners must be 18 years and over and be physically capable of undertaking the roadside Speedwatch activities.
 Kent Police Volunteer Cadets may also undertake Speedwatch activities under the direction and in the presence of their Cadet Leader, this will be at Speedwatch risk assessed sites only.